The best prepaid phone plans for Android users 2026

 Reasons to avoid

 Tello manages to be an extremely value-for-money wireless carrier, thanks to its straightforward plans and super low costs.
-It even allows you tailor your plan to a perfect fit via its 'Build Your Own Plan' online tool, offering a number of data and talk time combinations that generally end up being cheaper than other carriers.
-You can save quite a lot by going for a plan with the bare minimum number of minutes, even more so if you primarily use the best text messaging apps to keep in touch with family and friends.
+It even lets you tailor your plan to a fit via its 'Build Your Own Plan' online tool, which you can use to decide how much data (starting from 2GB) and talk time (starting from 300 minutes) you need.
+You can save quite a lot by going for a plan with the bare minimum number of talk time minutes, even more so if you mostly use the best text messaging apps to stay connected with family and friends.

-Tello has four pre-configured plans as starting points, with the base 'Economy' plan coming in at just $10 per month with unlimited minutes, texts, and 2GB of data.
+Tello offers four pre-configured plans as starting points, with the base 'Starter' plan coming in at $10 per month with unlimited minutes, texts, and 2GB data.
 If you spend majority of your time connected to Wi-Fi, this plan could be all you'll ever need.
-The unlimited 'Data' plan costs $25 per month and offers up to 35GB of high-speed data.
-While it's a somewhat less than what competitors like Mint Mobile offer, most consumers shouldn't have any issues at all.
+The unlimited 'Max' plan costs $25 per month and offers 50GB high-speed data.
+While the other perks are somewhat lesser than what competitors like Mint Mobile offer, most consumers shouldn't have any issues at all.

-Since Tello uses T-Mobile's network, you get full 5G access (including mid-band coverage), provided you have a compatible phone.
+Since Tello uses T-Mobile's network, you get to enjoy full 5G (including mid-band coverage), provided you have a compatible phone.
 Speaking of which, T-Mobile's network means that just about any of the best unlocked phones should work on Tello just fine.

 Best for unlimited